strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 Solutions can change over time

 Another consideration when protecting fruit in the garden is to decide how much time and effort you are willing to put in.
 Tools like the organza bags take a lot of time to cover each individual fruit, whereas our draped shade mesh is relatively simple and less time consuming.
-Furthermore, the more mature/older our fruit trees got, the more fruit they produced and we found ourselves struggling to justify the time spent covering individual fruits!
-Understandably, a young tree with a few fruit might be the perfect candidate for organza bags, whereas large trees make that method very undesireable.
+Furthermore, the more mature/older our fruit trees got, the more fruit they produced, and we found ourselves struggling to justify the time spent covering individual fruits!
+Understandably, a young tree with a few fruit might be the perfect candidate for organza bags, whereas large trees make that method of protection very undesireable.
 In the end, we have resorted to larger coverings (picture above) and even mesh tree bags to cover our more mature fruit trees.
 In fact, I put a tree bag over our front yard multi-grafted peach tree and it worked like a charm!

 Here is how we decided to cover our ‘golden muscat’ grapes this year.
 I’ll keep you posted on how it goes!